realworldocaml/book/en/compiler-output-formats.md

   doesn't do any dynamic checks.
 Unwise use of unsafe features such as the `Obj.magic` module can still easily induce crashes at this level.

-The first pattern match is *exhaustive*, so there are no other cases that the comipler needed to worry about.
-What happens if we make the same code use an incomplete pattern match?
+The first pattern match is *exhaustive*, so there are no unknown match cases that the compiler needs to check for (e.g. a value greater than 3).
+What happens if we modify the code to use an incomplete pattern match instead?

 ```ocaml
 (* pattern_monomorphic_incomplete.ml *)